Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Psalm 119:89

-The sapphire was also used as an engagement ring in ancient times, symbolizing faithfulness and loyalty.
-In connection with the picture of Christ and His church (Rev 21), real intimacy represented by the marriage relationship must include a listening ear coupled with faithful and loyal obedience.
+In ancient times, the sapphire was also used as an engagement ring, symbolizing faithfulness and loyalty.
+In connection with Christ and His church (Rev 21), real intimacy represented by the marriage relationship must include a listening ear coupled with faithful and loyal obedience.

 If you love Me, keep (hear and obey) My commandments.